Country of Origin

 Room: 4 x 6m with high gabled beam ceiling opening into 4 x 8m kitchen and 5 x 8m living room, hence no wall behind the listening chairs

 Using shows in the UK and US to take first temps on his upcoming monitor, Martin had played early takes.
 First prototypes had the custom Raal ribbon turned sideways.
 That sat below a 4" TangBand widebander.
 Final production relocated the super tweeter to the top, turning your ceiling into 360° diffuser.
 Production would also work on an alternative to the Taiwanese driver with a custom Enviée whose engineer is under standing contract with Backes & Müller.
-His Enviée project of modern full-range drive units is a labour of love on the side.
+His Enviée project of modern full-range drive units is a labor-of-love side gig.
 Martin's Wave 40 became the first commercial speaker to embrace his whizzer-fitted 8-incher.
 So the Martin/Armin collaboration goes back to the very beginning of Enviée's commercial adoption.
 It's by now carved in tone wood.

-For his Vox 3a version, Martin approached his German driver expert for a small 100mm Alnico-powered wood-fibre membrane in a bronze basket.
+For his Vox 3a version, Martin approached his German driver expert for a small 110mm Alnico-powered wood-fibre membrane in a bronze basket.
 That first effort was shown above.
 Before that driver finalized, samples of the Vox 3f shown in the UK and Denver ran the TangBand as seen at left and below.
 For rear-ported bass augmentation, Martin adds two 130mm horizontally opposed sidefiring woofers.
 One understands that their magnets butt right up against each other to clear the narrow cabinet.

 For assist in the brilliance region and to broaden dispersion, there's the upfiring super tweeter in a bronze face plate custom-commissioned from Serbia's Aleksandar Radisavljevic.

 This four-square driver lot manages to cram into an 8.2kg solid-wood enclosure of just 16.8 x 27.5 x 34.5cm WxDxH.
 Yet sensitivity remains a standard 89dB.
 This recommends amps of the 25-150wpc persuasion.
-For Denver's premiere, the Vox 3f teamed up with Bakoon's brand-new 25wpc AMP-13R which, given the room's smaller size, also was preferred on the big open-baffle Libération siblings rather than Bakoon's 50-watt AMP-41.
+For Denver's premiere, the Vox 3f teamed up with Bakoon's then-new 25wpc AMP-13R.
+Given the room's smaller size, it also was preferred on the big open-baffle Libération siblings rather than Bakoon's 50-watt AMP-41.